AndyWangSFU/AC215_TBD_1/README.md

         'label': int64_list,
     }
 ```

+(1) `src/tfrecords/tfrecords.py` - This script reads the text and image inputs for each sample and the associated label, and converts and shards samples into TFRecord files.

 (2) `requirements.txt` Python dependencies are managed through pip in this container and dependencies are listed in requirments.txt.